Networks

 Some of these metrics are only available for directed networks and some are only available for undirected networks.
 If a metric is not available for your network you will see a message to that effect to the right of the dialogue.

-There is also an option to view Basic Metrics only which are - Communities, External vs Internal, Identify Influencers, In Degree, Out Degree and Total Degree.
-If you are new to network analysis you may want to focus just on these basic metrics to begin with and it's worth noting that you can generally gain a great deal of valuable insights using just these basic metrics.
+There is also an option to view Basic Metrics only which are - Communities, External vs Internal, In Degree, Out Degree and Total Degree.
+You can toggle between the basic metrics and the full advanced metrics (which includes the basic metrics) using the toggle labelled Advanced at the bottom left of the dialogue.
+If you are new to network analysis you may want to focus just on the basic metrics to begin with and it's worth noting that you can generally gain a great deal of valuable insights using just these basic metrics.

 To calculate a metric simply select it and then input any options (if relevant) and click on "Calculate and Add as Layer".
 The metric will then be calculated with the result added as an attribute (or attributes) for all nodes.
 Importantly the metric will only be calculated for the visible network, i.e. after any filters have been applied.
 This means that you can use Polinode to dynamically calculate metrics for sub-networks.
 For example, you could filter a network by gender to focus just on say female nodes and then, if you were to calculate In Degree the In Degree calculated will be for the female network only.